 Personal Statement.
-In a maximum of two (2) pages, applicants should outline the relevant experiences (lived, academic and/or community) that have led up to their current career goals.
+In CIRCUlink, applicants should outline the relevant experiences (lived, academic and/or community) that have led up to their current career goals. (limit: 10,000 characters/2 pages)

-Two (2) Letters of Reference.
-The two (2) referees listed in the Application Form who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference directly to Heart & Stroke [research@heartandstroke.ca].
+Two (2) Letters of Reference (Required).
+The two (2) referees listed in the Application Form who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference directly to Heart & Stroke [research@heartandstroke.ca] not later than May 21, 2024.
 Please label the file and email subject as follows: Application Attachment_LAST NAME, First Name of Applicant_Referee Initials_Date of Submission.
-Each letter of reference should be no more than two (2) pages.
+Each letter of reference is required to be no more than two (2) pages.
 At least one letter must be from an academic familiar with the applicant's work/research.
 The other letter may be from a community member or an academic member.
 Due to conflict of interest, letters of support from the funders' employees are not permitted.